Supporting Evidence 2

 Since the days of Miller's famous experiments, a number of scientists have spent more time with the experiment and added a few more "natural" substances.
 What the scientists have discovered is that molecules as complex as adenine, guanine, cytosine, ribose, deoxyribose and glucose can be produced using polyphosphates as catalysts.

-In a more simpler experiment, Dr Juan Orò at the University of Houston, USA, managed to produce all the nucleic acid bases including adenine and cytosine as well as the usual amino acids by combining a non-oxidizing atmosphere of hydrogen cyanide with an aqueous solution of either ammonia, cyanogen or cyanoacetylene—all considered natural substances found in space.
+In a more simpler experiment, Dr Juan Orò of the University of Houston, USA, was able to produce all the nucleic acid bases, including adenine and cytosine, as well as the usual amino acids, by combining a non-oxidizing atmosphere of hydrogen cyanide with an aqueous solution of either ammonia, cyanogen or cyanoacetylene—all considered to be natural substances found in space.

-If amino acids and nucleic acid bases are relatively easy to build naturally given the right catalysts and other readily-available chemicals, do they eventually come together to form proteins and simple DNA-like molecules?
-There is evidence to suggest they do.
+If amino acids and nucleic acid bases are relatively easy to build in nature, given the right catalysts and other readily available chemicals, do they eventually come together to form proteins and simple DNA-like molecules?
+There is evidence that they do.

-In 1977, while working at the National Aeronautics and Space Administration (NASA) Ames Research Center in California, USA, Dr James Lawless and a visiting scientist from Israel, Dr Nissim Levi, found evidence to support the 1947 claim made by British physicist Dr John Desmond Bernal (1901-1971) that ordinary clay can concentrate small chemical molecules in a hot "organic soup" and act as a kind of prebiotic scaffolding for producing larger, more complex molecules at the very surface of the clay.
+In 1977, while working at the National Aeronautics and Space Administration (NASA) Ames Research Center in California, USA, Dr James Lawless and a visiting scientist from Israel, Dr Nissim Levi, found evidence to support the 1947 claim made by British physicist Dr John Desmond Bernal (1901-1971) that ordinary clay could concentrate small chemical molecules in a hot "organic soup" and act as a kind of prebiotic scaffolding for the production of larger, more complex molecules at the very surface of the clay.

-Even though most clays have a nasty habit of destroying a number of important amino acid structures, Lawless and Levi found that clays containing metals can attract certain amino acids and nucleotides without damage.
-In particular, Lawless and Levi discovered two types of clays, one containing nickel and the other zinc, which not only attracts all the twenty amino acids found in living things on Earth and all the various nucleotides comprising DNA respectively, but which has been observed to form macromolecules of as many as eight amino acids and several chains of nucleotides.
+Although most clays have a nasty habit of destroying a number of important amino acid structures, Lawless and Levi found that clays containing metals could attract certain amino acids and nucleotides without damage.
+In particular, Lawless and Levi discovered two types of clays, one containing nickel and the other zinc, which not only attract all the twenty amino acids found in living things on Earth and all the numerous nucleotides comprising DNA, but have been observed to form macromolecules of as many as eight amino acids and multiple chains of nucleotides.
 Longer, protein-like chains and DNA-like structures seem likely if given sufficient time for their synthesis.

-As scientists have understood, in all animals and plants on Earth there is the all-important DNA molecule for storing genetic information inside a very stable and tough double-helix structure looking like a spiralling ladder design.
-Then there is another substance called RNA used in all animals to translate the code inscribed in DNA.
-It is essentially like DNA except it is single-stranded like a ladder cut down the middle.
-Beyond that there is another molecule simpler in design than RNA.
-Known as pre-RNA, it is considered an important molecule towards becoming a fully fledged RNA but has just stopped short of becoming one.
+As scientists have understood, in all animals and plants on Earth there is the all-important DNA molecule, which stores genetic information in a very stable and tough double-helix structure that looks like a spiral ladder design.
+Then there is another substance called RNA, which is used in all animals to translate the code inscribed in DNA.
+It is essentially like DNA, except it is single-stranded, like a ladder cut down the middle.
+There is also another molecule that is simpler than RNA.
+Known as pre-RNA, it is considered an important molecule on the way to becoming fully fledged RNA, but has just stopped short of becoming one.

 Pre-RNA is the easiest of the three molecules — the other two being RNA and DNA — to build.
-Realizing this fact, researchers focused on this earlier RNA design to see whether it is possible to create it in nature using the right chemical ingredients.
+Recognising this fact, researchers focused on this earlier RNA design to see whether it was possible to create it in nature with the right chemical ingredients.

-What the researchers have discovered is that not only is it possible to create this RNA-like molecule, but highly probable after witnessing evidence for the spontaneous bonding of the phosphate with ribose and having the structure assembled with other bases to form pre-RNA.
-In effect, the researchers found a chemical pathway "that we see as important for the formation of the earliest RNA-like molecules," according to the statement by biochemist Nicholas V. Hud, one of the researchers involved in the work (and also the director for the Center of Chemical Evolution).
+What the researchers have discovered is that not only is it possible to create this RNA-like molecule, but highly probable after witnessing evidence for the spontaneous binding of the phosphate to ribose and having the structure assembled with other bases to form pre-RNA.
+In effect, the researchers have found a chemical pathway "that we see as important for the formation of the earliest RNA-like molecules," according to the statement by biochemist Nicholas V. Hud, one of the researchers involved in the work (and also director of the Center for Chemical Evolution).

-For the chemical reaction to actually take place, researchers used a molecule known as triaminopyrimidine (or TAP for short).
-Since this molecule can be produced naturally and in reasonable abundance, TAP was mixed with the sugar-like structure of ribose under conditions designed to closely mimic the environment of a drying pond (as can easily happen should the rains of early Earth stop falling and enough time is provided for the water on the ground to dry up).
-This slow removal of water and increasing concentrations of various chemicals, especially the ones of interest to the researchers, somehow managed to help assemble a basic RNA-like structure.
-Observations suggest up to 80 per cent of TAP reacted with ribose to form the all-important nucleotide structure (i.e., the fundamental base-sugar-phosphate unit structure for creating a DNA-like molecule).
+In order for the chemical reaction to actually take place, the researchers used a molecule known as triaminopyrimidine (or TAP for short).
+Since this molecule can be produced naturally and in reasonable abundance, TAP was mixed with the sugar-like structure of ribose under conditions designed to closely mimic the environment of a drying pond (as can easily happen when the rains of the early Earth stop falling and enough time is allowed for the water on the ground to dry up).
+This slow removal of water and increasing concentrations of various chemicals, particularly those of interest to the researchers, somehow managed to help assemble a basic RNA-like structure.
+Observations suggest that up to 80 per cent of TAP reacted with ribose to form the all-important nucleotide structure (i.e., the basic base-sugar-phosphate unit structure for creating a DNA-like molecule).

 "It is amazing that these nucleosides and bases actually assemble on their own, as life today requires complex enzymes to bring together RNA building blocks and to spatially order them prior to polymerization," said Brian Cafferty, a graduate student at Georgia Tech and co-author of the study.